polotek/procstreams/README.md

 `out` - Boolean that determines if the proc output is directed to the main process output

-By default when a procstream is created, the stdout and stderr of the child process is directed to the stdout and stderr of the calling process.
-This isn't always what you want.
-Pass `false` here to disable.
+If this options is `true` (strictly), the stdout and stderr of the child process is directed to the stdout and stderr of the calling process.
+This is false by default.

-`stderr` - Stream.
-The stderr of the proc will be directed to this stream if provided

 ## ProcStream